 - What is it that you specifically love to do?

 Great companies never say: “Ok, people, now let’s get very passionate about what we do!”.
-On the contrary, they propel quite a different idea: “We only need to do what we are truly passionate about”.
-Great companies seem bleak, unremarkable and even boring when observed from the outside.
-But once you take a peek on the inside, you’ll see hard-working people full of energy, determination and enthusiasm.
+On the contrary, they propel quite a different idea: “We only need to do what we are truly passionate about.”
+Great companies seem bleak, unremarkable and even dull when observed from the outside.
+But once you take a peek on the inside, you’ll see hard-working people full of energy, determination, and enthusiasm.

 Idea № 8.
 The purpose of bureaucracy

-During the research Jim Collins found no evidence that great companies need complicated bureaucratic procedures.
-In fact they had none of those.
+During the research, Jim Collins found no evidence that great companies need complicated bureaucratic procedures.
+They had none of those.
 In mediocre companies bureaucracy aims to compensate for lack of discipline and competence.
-If you gather the right team to work you will never need to compensate for those important aspects.
+If you gather the right team to work, you will never need to pay for those important aspects.

-When companies create bureaucratic instances and develop them to keep “wrong” people in check it only forces good employees to eventually leave.
-It leads to a major increase of unproductive and incompetent people on the team and begs for more compensatory measures of bureaucracy.
-It’s a downward spiral and you need to avoid it.
+When companies create bureaucratic instances and develop them to keep “wrong” people in check, it only forces good employees to leave eventually.
+It leads to a significant increase of unproductive and incompetent people on the team and begs for more compensatory measures of bureaucracy.
+It’s a downward spiral, and you need to avoid it.

 Idea № 9.
 How to avoid bureaucracy?

-You don’t need hierarchy, when your employees are disciplined.
-You don’t need bureaucracy, when your mind is disciplined.
+You don’t need hierarchy when your employees are disciplined.
+You don’t need bureaucracy when your mind is disciplined.
 Disciplined actions need no excessive control.
-The culture of discipline and entrepreneurial ethics combined give you a wonderful mix.
+The culture of discipline and entrepreneurial ethics combined result in a wonderful mix.
 It will help you achieve phenomenal results.

 Tyranny forces discipline and never succeeds in the long run.
-All companies listed by Jim Collins were defined by inner discipline.
-This is a culture of discipline — a combination of subordination and freedom plus responsibility given to employees.
+The inner discipline defined all companies listed by Jim Collins.
+That is a culture of discipline — a combination of subordination and freedom plus responsibility given to employees.